 The Trust has established a large track network with around 550 bait stations located throughout the forest.
 Up to 60 dedicated volunteers provide the manpower to maintain these tracks and fill the bait stations.

 Stoats are also recognised as an important pest and these animals are trapped.

-Any remaining bait will be removed by 8 October 2016.
+Any bait remaining in the bait stations will be removed by 30 November 2017.